LNXSeus/Advancely/README.md

     * **Multi-Stage Goals**: Create long-term objectives that combine several smaller steps.
 A single goal can require you to first complete a stat, then an unlock, then a specific **advancement criterion** (e.g., visiting a specific biome), and finally an entire advancement in sequence.
+* **Section Completion Counters**: Each section header displays dynamic counters showing completed items versus the total visible items for that section, respecting both the current Goal Visibility setting and any active search filter.
+    * **Format**: `(Completed Main / Total Main)` or `(Completed Main / Total Main - Completed Sub / Total Sub)` for sections with sub-items like Advancement Criteria or Multi-Stage Goal steps.

 * **Powerful In-App Template Editor**: You don't need to manually edit files.
 The built-in editor allows you to create, copy, and modify any template.
 You can instantly build a new template by importing advancements, stats, and unlocks